EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 ## Compilation

-First, we need to load the following modules
+First, we need to load a number of modules to allow compilation.

-For C/C++
+For C/C++:
 ```shell
 module load gcc cuda
 ```
-Fortran also required the PGI compilers
+Fortran also requires the PGI compilers:
 ```shell
 module load gcc cuda pgi
 ```